google/tcmalloc/docs/rseq.md

     the `rseq` syscall.

     The intent is to avoid turning buffer overflows into arbitrary code
-    execution: if you an attacker can write into memory then they can control `rseq_cs::abort_ip`, which is kind of like writing a jump instruction into memory, which can be seen as breaking W^X protections.
-Instead the kernel has the caller pre-register a magic value from the executable memory that they want to run, under the assumption that an attacker is unlikely to be able to find other usable "gadgets" in executable memory that happen to be
+    execution: if an attacker can write into memory then they can control `rseq_cs::abort_ip`, which is kind of like writing a jump instruction into memory, which can be seen as breaking [W^X](https://en.wikipedia.org/wiki/W%5EX) protections.
+Instead the kernel
+    has the caller pre-register a magic value from the executable memory that they want to run, under the assumption that an attacker is unlikely to be able to find other usable "gadgets" in executable memory that happen to be